nvbrent/doca-flow-viz/README.md

 # DOCA Flow Counter-Spy

 The `counter-spy` library is a wrapper for `DOCA Flow`.
-It intercepts calls to create/destroy Pipes and Entries plus Shared Counters (`TODO`), and keeps an internal database of counters which can be queried.
+It intercepts calls to create/destroy Pipes, and keeps an internal database of counters which can be queried.
 It also listens on a gRPC connection and allows a client to retrieve the state of all the counters.

+(`TODO`: shared counters; pipe miss-counters)

 Prerequisites: DOCA 2.0.2